bmc/brizzled/id/77/index.md

 By now, you should be getting the hang of this.

 Next, we have to write a handler that'll produce a page of posts for a given month.
-As with the tag handler, the month handler is
+As with the tag handler, the month handler is trivial:

-trivial:
+{% highlight python %}
     class ArticlesForMonthHandler(AbstractPageHandler):
         def get(self, year, month):
             articles = Article.all_for_month(int(year), int(month))
             self.response.out.write(self.render_articles(articles,
                                                          self.request,
                                                          self.get_recent()))
+{% endhighlight %}

-Again, though, it calls an `Article` class method we have yet to
+Again, though, it calls an `Article` class method we have yet to write:

-write:
+{% highlight python %}
     @classmethod
     def all_for_month(cls, year, month):
         start_date = datetime.date(year, month, 1)